-Parisians make food an art, from les grands restaurants to the thousands of exquisite specialty shops to the neighborhood boulangerie.
-On this 3-hour walk, we will have an insider visit to some of the city’s top food shops, offering a unique chance to meet shop owners, taste artisanal products and enliven our senses to the amazing culinary traditions for which France is known the world over.
+From les grands restaurants to the thousands of exquisite specialty shops to the neighborhood boulangerie, Parisians have mastered the art of cuisine.
+On this 2.5-hour walk, our Paris walking guide will show us an insider’s visit to some of the city’s top food shops where we'll meet shop owners, taste artisanal products and enliven our senses to the amazing culinary traditions for which France is known the world over.

-Our walk, led by a trained chef, sommelier or food writer, travels through the chic Left Bank of Paris, stopping in at a select group of food shops, allowing us to become French for a few hours.
-The exact shops and presentation will vary depending on the docent and group.
-However, we may visit one of the best bakeries in the city to discover what defines a good baguette and its importance on the Parisian table.
-We will spend some time learning about French cheese, its seasonality and aging processes.
+Our walk, led by a trained chef, sommelier or food writer, travels through the chic Left Bank of Paris, stopping in at a select group of food shops and allowing us to become French for a few hours.
+The exact shops and presentation will vary depending on the docent and group; we may visit one of the best bakeries in the city to discover what defines a good baguette and its importance on the Parisian table.
+We may also spend some time learning about French cheese, its seasonality and the aging process.

-We may also stop in at an award-winning purveyor who will tempt our palates with foie gras while explaining its origins to us.
+We may stop in at an award-winning purveyor who will tempt our palates with foie gras while explaining its origins to us.
 We could have a look at this season's wild game in the window of a real butcher shop or slip inside to taste some homemade rillettes.
-We might sample a succulent chocolate made of roasted Equatorial cocoa beans or pop into a wonderful wine shop that’s been passed down through the generations to discuss wines and French spirits over a small glass of Armagnac.
+We might sample a succulent chocolate made of roasted Equatorial cocoa beans, or pop into a wonderful wine shop that has been passed down through the generations to discuss wines and French spirits over a small glass of Armagnac.

-Along our way, we will examine how all of these products fit into the French diet and other culinary traditions and philosophies.
-We may also discuss how this legacy has evolved in today's dining trends and get clear on the differences between a brasserie, bistro, and restaurant, and of course get some firsthand dining recommendations.
+Along the way, we will examine how all of these products fit into the French diet and other culinary traditions and philosophies.
+We may also discuss how this legacy has evolved into today's dining trends and discover the differences between a brasserie, bistro, and restaurant, including some firsthand dining recommendations.
 At the end of the walk, we should have an excellent foundation in French gastronomy and be better prepared to further discover French food during our stay and beyond.